briankendall/cpp-functional-helpers/README.md

 Returns the first element of `container` with bounds checking.

-If `container` is empty, the first form returns an instance of `container`'s value type using its default constructor (or 0 for a fundamental type), and the second form returns `defaultValue`.
-Note that for the first type, a default value is not constructed unless `container` is empty.
+If `container` is empty, the first form returns an instance of `container`'s value type using its default constructor (or 0 for a fundamental type).
+Note that a default value is constructed if and only if `container` is empty.

+The second form returns `defaultValue` if `container` is empty.

 Note: you can pass unordered containers (like `set`) into this function and it may not result in a compiler error, though its return value will be an undefined and probably arbitrary element in `container`.